Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/Processing/11_74HC595_&_Seven-segment_display..rst

 .. image:: ../_static/imgs/17_74HC595_&_4-Digit_7-Segment_Display/Chapter17_17.png
     :align: center

-Or you can enter a command in the terminal to open the file Sketch_11_2_1_FDSSD.
-(The following is only one line of command.
-There is a Space after Processing.)
+Or you can enter a command in the terminal to open the file Sketch_11_2_1_FDSSD. :combo:`red font-bolder:(The following is only one line of command.
+There is a Space after Processing.)`

 .. code-block:: console